JackTopping56/JackTopping56/README.md

 🌱 Currently, I'm sharpening my skills in Solidity and JavaScript/TypeScript, combining them with React to build robust applications.
 Additionally, I'm gaining proficiency in deploying applications on the AWS (Amazon Web Services) platform.

-📫 Feel free to connect with me on LinkedIn: Jack Topping.
+📫 Feel free to connect with me on LinkedIn: linkedin.com/in/jacktopping.
 If you have any questions or collaboration opportunities, you can reach out to me at jacktopping56@gmail.com.

 🔍 Let's connect, collaborate, and innovate together! 💻✨